Easy Chocolate Chip Muffins

 We love these easy chocolate chip muffins!
 They only take 30 minutes to make — and most of that is the baking time.
 This is a classic recipe — no fuss and still unbelievably delicious.
 Jump to the Chocolate Chip Muffin Recipe or read on to see our tips for making them.

 How to make our favorite chocolate chip muffins

 We love making muffins — they are simple and fast to make.
 If we’re craving something sweet or baked fresh from the oven, muffins are always on the list.
 These easy chocolate chip muffins don’t require any fancy equipment — just bowls and a spoon.

-Flour, brown sugar, and salt are combined with two leavening ingredients — baking powder and baking soda.
-They both help the muffins rise — the baking powder does most of the rising, while the baking soda keeps the muffins tender and soft.
+To make the muffins, whisk flour, brown sugar, baking powder, baking soda and salt together.
+We use both baking powder and baking soda — the baking powder does most of the rising, while the baking soda keeps the muffins tender and soft.

-Then, we mix vegetable oil, an egg, milk and vanilla extract.
+For the wet ingredients, we mix vegetable oil, an egg, milk and vanilla extract together.
 That’s stirred into some sour cream, which adds flavor and even more moisture to the muffins.
-Everything is combined, chocolate chips are added and you’re done.
+Finally, mix the wet and dry ingredients together, and then add chocolate chips and you’re done.
 Told you it was easy.

 Recipe updated, originally posted April 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne